Multi-tasking or Distracted?

 I learned a valuable lesson from my daughter’s meltdown.
 When I spend time with them now it is focused, uninterrupted time.
 Am I perfect at this?
 No. But waaaayyy better.

-The same goes with work.
+The same goes for work.

 Learning to stop context switching and focus on the task at hand can help achieve a year’s worth of work in three months time.

-When I first discovered this it wasn’t business I was applying it to and I didn’t know the fancy term for it (Thanks Todd!).
+When I first discovered this it wasn’t a business I was applying it to and I didn’t know the fancy term for it (Thanks, Todd!).
 I simply knew I was distracted and wanted the time spent with my children to count.
 No mindless, half-listening, barely bonding for this gal.
 That wasn’t the kind of parent I wanted to be.

 Then it occurred to me again when I saw a co-worker texting, trying to finish his homework, and writing up a new schedule for his softball team while on employee time.
 No wonder they kept complaining he wasn’t getting much done.
 He really wasn’t.
 His grades weren’t all that great either.
 Multitasking was crushing his performance.